 Harvard's updated case study book also found the Dishwasher King's story exceptional.
-The business school noted the irony that, in 1984, "the clear market share leader for dishwasher manufacturing was neither GE nor Whirlpool, who between them were either number 1 or number 2 in all appliance categories.
+The business school noted the irony that, in 1984, "the clear market share leader for dishwasher manufacturing was neither GE nor Whirlpool, who between them were either number 1

+A humble man of surprising wealth, Sam was undisputed king of the dishwasher industry or number 2 in all appliance categories.
 Nor was it any of the top seven appliance manufacturers, who between them controlled anywhere from 80 percent to 90 percent of the appliance industry, but instead a small privately held company called D&M."